rogerdahl/striprouter-cpp/README.md

 dip14       0,0 1,0 2,0 3,0 4,0 5,0 6,0 6,-3 5,-3 4,-3 3,-3 2,-3 1,-3 0,-3
 header2x20  0,0 0,-1 1,0 1,-1 2,0 2,-1 3,0 3,-1 4,0 4,-1 5,0 5,-1 6,0 6,-1 7,0 7,-1 8,0 8,-1 9,0 9,-1 10,0 10,-1 11,0 11,-1 12,0 12,-1 13,0 13,-1 14,0 14,-1 15,0 15,-1 16,0 16,-1 17,0 17,-1 18,0 18,-1 19,0 19,-1
 hpad2x2     0,0 1,0 0,-1 1,-1

+# Component position offset.
+Can be used multiple times to adjust section of
+# circuit.
+Adds the given offset to the positions of components defined below.
+# To disable, set to 0,0.
+# offset <relative x pos>, <relative y pos>

 # Components
 # <component name> <package name> <absolute position of component pin 0>